JoalinPineda/Artech/README.md

 # Artech
-A single page created whit Bootstrap
+A single page created with Bootstrap4